evansethan/bock/README.md

 # Bock

 Bock is a deep learning project for generating music in the style of Bach chorales.
 It uses a Dual Music LSTM model to learn the relationships between pitch and duration in music, and then generates new musical pieces based on what it has learned.
 There is also a Web UI component (Bachingbird) for easily generating and downloading midi files.
-You can run locally or visit https://bachingbird.streamlit.app/

 ## Responsible AI: